 - Bi-Color

-Most coat colors are acceptable in AKC conformation rings, but liver is less desirable and white is disqualifying.
-It is also worth noting that competition dogs must have black noses to qualify for AKC competition.
-Aside from taking care of the coat, you should also take care of the skin.
-Common German Shepherd skin issues include yeast dermatitis, moist dermatitis, and allergy dermatitis.
-So make sure to use the right haircare products for your pet.
-Vetericyn has some hair care products ideal for dog fur.
+Most coat colors are acceptable in AKC conformation rings, but liver is considered less desirable and white is disqualifying.
+It’s also worth noting that competition dogs must have black noses to qualify for AKC competition.

 Temperament

-German Shepherds On the Job
+German Shepherds on the Job

-Agile, intelligent, and brave, the German Shepherd breed is well known for its propensity for hard work.
+Agile, intelligent, and brave, the German Shepherd dog breed is well known for its propensity for hard work.
 Although training and temperament matter more than breed, German Shepherds are often selected to perform specific tasks, such as:

 - Airscenting